 Mayer Brown strongly encourages every lawyer to participate in the pro bono program and provides credit for the hours they donate.
 In the United States, we are a signatory to the “Law Firm Pro Bono Challenge,” which commits us to devote 3 percent of total billable time to pro bono work.
 We are also a signatory to the “UK Joint Protocol on Pro Bono Work,” which stipulates that pro bono legal work must be carried out to the same standard as chargeable work.

-The firm’s commitment to pro bono is evidenced in the structure that has been created to support the program.
-Our program is managed by three lawyers: two in the United States and one in the United Kingdom.
-These lawyers work closely with the Global Pro Bono Committee—which is made up of lawyers from every office and almost every practice—and with the firm’s local and regional pro bono committees to ensure a robust and diverse pro bono program.
+Our program is managed by two lawyers who work closely with the Global Pro Bono Committee—which is made up of lawyers from every office and almost every practice—as well as with the firm’s local and regional pro bono committees to ensure a robust and diverse pro bono program.

 Our Pro Bono Work

 The guiding purpose of our program is to use the resources of one of the world’s largest law firms to attack systemic problems.
 We have formalized projects that allow us to maximize impact while still encouraging our lawyers to find individual cases and issues of importance to them.

 Through our pro bono program, we not only help individuals to rebuild and restore their lives, we help to foster the industries and organizations that address the underlying issues and challenges.
 Some of the areas we cover are:

 • Advice Clinics